jitsi/jitsi-meet-spot/README.md

 ## Known limitations

-- Remote control only works when joining conferences that are using the same XMPP services as those configured for this application.
+- Remote control only works when joining meetings that are using the same XMPP services as those configured for this application.
 - This application is currently developing against latest chrome only.

 ## Contributing